instaclustr/operator/doc/kafkamanagment/kafka-connect-mirror.md

 ## Resource update flow

-To update an Kafka Connect Mirror you can apply an updated resource manifest or edit the custom resource instance in the K8s cluster:
+To update a Kafka Connect Mirror you can apply an updated resource manifest or edit the custom resource instance in the K8s cluster:
 * Apply an updated resource manifest:
     ```console
-    kubectl apply kafka-connect-mirror.yaml
+    kubectl apply -f kafka-connect-mirror.yaml
     ```
 * Edit the custom resource instance:
     ```console